Mr-SGXXX/Clustering/README.md

 ## Experiment Results
 ### Results Disclaimer
-All the experimental results in this repository are obtained based on the code provided in this repository.
-Due to factors such as experimental environment and parameter settings, these results may differ slightly from those in the original paper.
-We strive to ensure the accuracy of the results, but cannot guarantee exact correspondence with the original paper.
+All the experimental results you can see in this repository are obtained based on the code provided in this repository.
+Due to factors such as experimental environment and parameter settings, these results may differ slightly or greatly from those in the original paper.
+I strive to ensure the accuracy of the results, but can't guarantee exact correspondence with the original paper.

-The possible difference reasons:
+The possible difference reasons from my personal view:
 - The problem of clustering usually is not stable, the difference of initializing will cause significant difference of results.
 - Not all methods were orginally implemented by pytorch, besides different pytorch version may cause difference.
 This repository may implement the method in a different way.
 - Different hardware devices may cause some different results for their slightly different calculating process.